mrworf/photoframe/README.md

 ## Are there any logs?

-By default, it logs very little and what it logs can be found under `/var/log/syslog`, just look for frame entries
+Yes, check logs by using the `Log report` button.
+If you want to look farther back in the logs, they can be found under `/var/log/syslog`, just look for frame entries.

 ## What if I want more logs?